howbazaar/b7-upgrade/README.md

 Database collections TODO
-* ./cloudimagemetadata.bson
- - now global, strip uuid from the front
- - remote "model-uuid" value

-* ./machines.bson
- - supported containers remove "lxc"
 * ./managedStoredResources.bson
  - need to add reference to the 2.0-rc/ga version

-* ./modelusers.bson
-  - remove "access"
-  - add "object-uuid" which is a copy of "model-uuid"

-* ./settings.bson
- - need to remove a bunch of settings from model settings
-   - maas-oauth, maas-server -> some cloud settings
-   - all  "<uuid>:s#.*" ->  "<uuid>:a#.*"

-* ./settingsrefs.bson
-* ./sshhostkeys.bson
-* ./statuses.bson
-* ./statuseshistory.bson
-* ./storageattachments.bson
-* ./storageconstraints.bson
-* ./storageinstances.bson
-* ./storedResources.bson
-* ./subnets.bson
- - "providerid" has uuid: prefix which needs to be removed.
 * ./toolsmetadata.bson
  - tools structure hasn't changed, but need to add a reference for the 2.0 rc/ga tools.
-* ./users.bson
- - remove "deactivated"

 TODO